ddrake/Integrated_Farm_Budget_Tool/README.md

 pytest
 ```

-- Note: many of the tests depend on the data text files, which take their values from a copy of the 'simpleBudgetTool.xlsx', which is available on the Collaborators' Google Drive IFBT folder.
+- Note: some of the tests depend on values defined in the 'simpleBudgetTool.xlsx', which is available on the Collaborators' Google Drive IFBT folder.

 - ## Project collaborators